ClawmanCat/SymbolGenerator/README.md

 ### Usage
 The program takes as its input a set of `.obj` files and some regex filters, and produces a `.def` file containing all symbols that are matched by said filters.
-The command line arguments are as follows:
+The command line arguments are as follows (the program does not differentiate between `-arg` and `--arg`):
 - `-lib`:     the name of the DLL that will be created using the generated `.def` file.
 - `-i`:       the directory containing the `.obj` to process.
 The provided path is searched recursively.
 - `-o`:       the path of the output `.def` file.
+- `-fn`:      the path to a DLL.
+If provided, the program will attempt to invoke a filter function in the DLL when processing symbols (see below).
 - `-y`:       a list of regexes for namespaces to include.
 Includes all symbols in the given namespace and all subnamespaces.
 Namespace should be a top-level namespace, or its parent should already be included by another `-y` parameter.
 - `-n`:       a list of regexes for namespaces to exclude.
 Excludes all symbols in the given namespace and all subnamespaces.